1 JulCoastal Erosion Solutions

 Breakwaters that are parallel to the shore are often found in the water outside of small harbors and beaches.
 They protect these vulnerable environments from erosive wave energy.

 Perpendicular breakwaters also protect harbors and beaches from waves.
 These breakwaters are typically attached to land and deflect incoming waves.
-Naturally, they trap sand as wind and waves push the sediment into the rock structure.
+They naturally trap sand as wind and waves push the sediment into the rock structure.

 The Virginia Institute of Marine Science has a Breakwater Database that catalogs the Chesapeake Bay’s breakwater structures.
 You can find that database and the resulting case studies here.